Understanding the Importance of Form Workflow Automation Tools

 Forms frequently use checkboxes or fillable bubbles to indicate important information.
 When scanned images are run through a forms workflow for processing, applications need to be able to quickly identify the presence of a mark and apply the conditional information associated with it.
 Today’s forms workflow tools utilize Optical Mark Recognition (OMR) to detect the presence or absence of marks automatically.
 They can also check the entire form to determine what information might be missing, such as essential fields or signatures.

-Unlock Your Forms Workflow Potential with the FormSuite Collection
+Unlock Your Form Workflow Automation Potential with the FormSuite Collection

 Building an automated workflow for forms processing requires a variety of software tools and specialized imaging expertise.
 It’s a challenging task that becomes even more difficult when developers are facing tight deadlines for other application features.
 With the right forms workflow SDKs, software teams can rapidly integrate the features needed to identify a variety of forms and capture vital data using full-page or zonal text recognition.